quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 # Per-connection state

-QUIC-LB requires no per-connection state at the load balancer.
+The CID allocation methods QUIC-LB defines require no per-connection state at the load balancer.
 The load balancer can extract the server ID from the connection ID of each incoming packet and route that packet accordingly.

-However, once the routing decision has been made, the load balancer MAY associate the 4-tuple or connection ID with the decision.
+However, once a routing decision has been made, the load balancer MAY associate the 4-tuple or connection ID with the decision.
 This has two
 advantages: